Skip to content

 Now that your potential client has an idea of who you are and your credibility, you can begin to explore logistics.
 With every construction project having unique requirements, it can be overwhelming knowing where to start.
 Understanding how to write a construction proposal summary depends on the type of project and work your team will provide.
 Here are some examples of subsections to include in your project summary section.

-• Project scope
+• Project scope or project overview

 • Plans and permits